thondeboer/locuszoom_4_dash/README.md

 Here are some examples:

 Since the GWASCatalog is only 50px high, the trackInfo menu does not render properly.
-To adjust the height, using the following as a ```mutate``` attribute in the layout definition:
+To adjust the height, using the following as a ```mutate``` property in the layout definition:

 ```python
         layout={